AntoCuc/GpxSplitter/README.md

  - The code complies with Sun Microsystems' style checks (only exception is EOL)
  - At least 80% of the code's business logic is unit tested
+ - A windows executable can be successfully generated

 License
 -------